About Us

 2024 ArkASPA Administrator of the Year

-Dr. Roger Hill, Assistant Superintendent for Human Resources
+Dr. Roger Hill, RPS Assistant Superintendent for Human Resources

 2024 Arkansas Association of Middle Level Administrators Principal of the Year